roshni-patel/IntroToGIT/README.md

 # Introduction To GIT

 Welcome to this short introduction to GIT.
-The purpose of this exercise is to get familiar with GIT and by the end feel more comfortable with it.
+The purpose of this exercise is to get familiar with GIT.
+When you finish this exercise, hopefully you feel more comfortable using GIT and github.

 ## Overview